Economical Jet Taggers -- Equivariant, Slim, and Quantized: Introduction

 \section{Introduction}

 Modern machine learning (ML) is reshaping the research program at the LHC.
 Even for standard analyses, triggering, data acquisition, object identification, first-principle simulations, and optimal inference are changing rapidly~\cite{Plehn:2022ftl}.
 Among the most established ML applications in LHC physics are jet taggers~\cite{Kasieczka:2019dbj,Nachman:2022emq}.
 Their goal is to utilize the complete information about the jet substructure to determine their partonic nature~\cite{Cogan:2014oua,Baldi:2014kfa,deOliveira:2015xxd,Gallicchio:2010sw,Kasieczka:2017nvn,Qu:2019gqs}.
-This question leads directly to the input and latent data representations, from image-inspired architectures to graphs and transformers for a permutation-invariant point cloud.
+This question leads directly to the input and latent data representations, from image-inspired architectures to graph networks and transformers for permutation-invariant point clouds.
 In addition, jet taggers were shown to benefit from the fundamental Lorentz symmetry~\cite{Butter:2017cot}.
 This motivated a series of Lorentz-equivariant graph-networks taggers~\cite{Gong:2022lye,Qiu:2022xvr,Bogatskiy:2022czk,Qiu:2023ihi,ruhe2023clifford}, where in physics we would use the term `covariant' rather than `equivariant'.
 The final step of the development of equivariant taggers is marked by Lorentz-equivariant transformers with learned symmetry breaking, using either a geometric algebra representation~\cite{Brehmer:2024yqw} or symmetry-linked local reference frames for each constituent~\cite{Favaro:2025pgz}.
-Their advantage over the corresponding graph networks is that transformers benefit significantly more from larger training datasets.
+Their advantage over the corresponding graph networks is that transformers benefit significantly more from larger training datasets and scale more efficiently with network size.

 An alternative path to high-performance taggers is pre-training of larger and larger transformers, with the implicit assumption that they learn the underlying physics structures~\cite{Qu:2022mxj,Brehmer:2024yqw,Favaro:2025pgz,Bhimji:2025isp,Birk:2025fbs}.
 Upscaling networks and training datasets is inspired by industry applications and has become the standard method to roll out increasingly powerful ML-tools.
 However, in LHC physics we have to account for many limiting factors, which can include the memory usage of the standard analysis hardware or specific hardware used for event triggering.
 For triggering, jet classification does not yet play a role, but it definitely should~\cite{Loncar:2020hqp,Hawks:2021ruw,Krause:2025qnl,Rai:2025cog}.
 This leads us to asking the inverse question: \textsl{How small and how efficient can we make modern jet taggers with limited performance loss?}.